 two rounds of 11dc

 Here's how to add the extra points.
-This wasn't my idea, but I drew the diagram for it, so here you go.
+This wasn't my idea either, but I drew the diagram for it, so here you go.
 This is a smaller version, I mean it doesn't show as many stitches as you really have.
 When you decide to add points, count the number of stitches you have, and figure out which stitch is the middle.
 Then follow this pattern using as many rows as you need until the hills and valleys have even numbers of stitches again.

 The coolest ones are the ones made from the leftover bits from the others!
-That makes them unique and artistic!